Sovereignty: Reformation

+The treatise is frequently viewed as the first European text theorizing state sovereignty.

 Bodin rejected the notion of transference of sovereignty from people to the ruler (also known as the sovereign); natural law and divine law confer upon the sovereign the right to rule.
 And the sovereign is not above divine law or natural law.
-He is above (ie. not bound by) only positive law, that is, laws made by humans.
+He is above (i.e. not bound by) only positive law, that is, laws made by humans.
 He emphasized that a sovereign is bound to observe certain basic rules derived from the divine law, the law of nature or reason, and the law that is common to all nations (jus gentium), as well as the fundamental laws of the state that determine who is the sovereign, who succeeds to sovereignty, and what limits the sovereign power.
 Thus, Bodin's sovereign was restricted by the constitutional law of the state and by the higher law that was considered as binding upon every human being.
 The fact that the sovereign must obey divine and natural law imposes ethical constraints on him.
 Bodin also held that the lois royales, the fundamental laws of the French monarchy which regulated matters such as succession, are natural laws and are binding on the French sovereign.

 Despite his commitment to absolutism, Bodin held some moderate opinions on how government should in practice be carried out.
 He held that although the sovereign is not obliged to, it is advisable for him, as a practical expedient, to convene a senate from whom he can obtain advice, to delegate some power to magistrates for the practical administration of the law, and to use the Estates as a means of communicating with the people.
 Bodin believed that "the most divine, most excellent, and the state form most proper to royalty is governed partly aristocratically and partly democratically".

-With his doctrine that sovereignty is conferred by divine law, Bodin predefined the scope of the divine right of kings.